Miniaturised transmissive multi-plane light converters via laser-written geometric phase holograms cascaded in glass

-{\it Vectorial light control:} In this work we have focussed on laser writing half wave-plates that impart geometric phase patterns to uniformly circularly polarised light.
-More generally, we note that by tuning the laser-writing parameters, other birefringent media can be formed, such as polarisation converters and q-plates~\cite{beresna2011radially,marrucci2006optical}.
-Taking advantage of these features, vectorial laser-written MPLCs may be fabricated, in analogy to those recently demonstrated using encapsulated reflective metasurfaces~\cite{soma2025complete}.
+We now analyse the trade-offs encountered upon employing laser-written MPLCs at longer wavelengths.
+As is typical in optical system design, operation at longer wavelengths leads to larger devices: here phase mask width scales in proportion to $\lambda$ and plane separation scales as $\lambda^2$, thus MPLC volume scales as $\lambda^4$.
+However, the lower levels of Rayleigh scattering at longer wavelengths (scaling as $\lambda^{-4}$) can lead to more efficient light processing.

-{\it Alternative MPLC construction methods:} Finally, assuming the fidelity and efficiency can be improved as expected, it is pertinent to ask `When should one consider using this laser-writing MPLC fabrication method over other approaches?'
+In this work we have focussed on laser writing half-wave plates that impart geometric phase patterns to a specific handedness of uniformly circularly polarised light.
+There is an intuitive way to extend this to polarisation independent operation: by channelling each circular polarisation component into two parallel laser-written MPLCs, with the left-handed phase masks defined as the phase conjugate of the right-handed phase masks, before recombining these polarisations at the output plane.
+A laser-written linear geometric phase grating will diffract light of left- and right-handed polarisation in opposite directions, so can act as the circular polarisation splitter and combiner at either end of this architecture.
+This approach doubles the chip's width, but only increases its depth by $2$ planes -- which is optimal in terms of MPLC efficiency.
+More generally, we note that by tuning the laser-writing parameters, other birefringent media can be formed, such as polarisation converters~\cite{beresna2011radially,marrucci2006optical}.
+Taking advantage of these features, vectorial laser-written MPLCs may be fabricated (see~\cite{korichi2026volumetric}), in analogy to those recently demonstrated using encapsulated reflective metasurfaces~\cite{soma2025complete}.